Baby, You Can Get Your Gun!: Production

 The backing musicians, in part pulled from Fats Domino's band, were considered to be some of New Orleans' best sidemen.
 Baby, You Can Get Your Gun! was produced by Hammond Scott.

 Critical reception

 The Washington Post wrote that "shuffle tunes like 'Oh Sweetness' roll with rhumba rhythms and the headlong momentum of a good Professor Longhair arrangement, and Eaglin even manages to detonate some James Brown funk on 'Drop That Bomb!'"
 The Los Angeles Times thought that Eaglin's "cognac-smooth vocals get down to serious business on the wryly twisted blues 'That Certain Door' and 'You Give Me Nothing but the Blues'."
 The Boston Globe opined that "Eaglin's pleasant voice and relaxed guitar preside over a potpourri of New Orleans styles."
+The News & Observer concluded that "David Lastie's tenor saxophone solos are models of climatic blues shouting."

 AllMusic called the album "an earthly delight; [Eaglin's] utterly unpredictable guitar weaves and darts through supple rhythms provided by New Orleans vets Smokey Johnson on drums and Erving Charles, Jr. on bass."
 The Rolling Stone Album Guide deemed it "tough and rollicking."